aarboleda1/Elements-Of-Programming-Interviews/notes.md

 ## Tool Tips for Data Structures
+# Strings
+Common methods for strings: `s.startswith(prefix), s.endswith(suffix), s[0:2]`
+Strings are **immutable** and need to allocate a new string when concatenating immutable strings.
+For python it's usually a good idea to turn an immutable string to a `list(string)`

+Updating a mutable string from the front is slow, see if it's possible to write values from the back

 # Arrays
 **Tips**
 - Filling an array from the front is slow, see if it's possible to *write